Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-06-17-game-theory.md

 the last stone will always be removed by your friend.
 Another example: If there are $$ 5 $$ stones in the heap and now it's your turn, you will win the game.
-You can remove $$ 1 $$stone, then no matter how many stones your friend remove, you can remove the last stone and win the game.
+You can remove $$ 1 $$ stone, then no matter how many stones your friend remove, you can remove the last stone and win the game.

 #### Solution